ScratchAddons/website-v2/content/docs/_index.md

 If you want to help localize the extension, [learn how here](localization/joining-the-localization-team).

-If you need help starting with Scratch Adoons, [look here](getting-started/quick-start).
+If you need help starting with Scratch Addons, [look here](getting-started/quick-start).

 If you are interested in the design of the project, [look here](reference/design).